anushkaagrawal27/Girl_hackathon_Stage_3/README.md

 # Features
 Symptom Analysis: Users can input their symptoms, and the system will analyze them to generate relevant recommendations.

 Doctor Recommendations: Recommends doctors with specialties that match the user's symptoms and preferences.

 User Ratings: Incorporates user ratings to provide recommendations based on doctor reputation and patient satisfaction.

 Scalability: Designed to be scalable for future integration with real-world healthcare databases.

 Medication Recommendations: Recommends medications based on the user's symptoms and medical history.

+# Setup of local environment

+1.import the file girl_hackathon_including_website

+2.Run the commond python3 -m venv .venv in your terminal